tosc/vim/README.md

 	- Add time column to console window.
 * Change delim to ultisnips ones.
 * Only do the auto-save temp file when execute mode is running.
-* Add readline for the statusbar to slowgit update like before.
-* Add draw mark to base-vim.

 ### Low
 * Go through all snippets files and update them to new way of doing things.